 Summer is between November and March and is the longest and most important season.
 Hotter days are punctuated by delightfully mild evenings.
 And spectacular afternoon thunderstorms.

-While rain may be a regular inconvenience elsewhere; here it is both unpredictable and near miraculous.
+While rain may be a regular inconvenience elsewhere, here it is both unpredictable and near miraculous.
 Consider yourself fortunate if it rains during your safari.
-As you’ll witness the almost instantaneous eruption of color.
-As the Kalahari transforms into a carpet of golden flowers and green shrubs and grasses.
+As you’ll witness an almost instantaneous eruption of color.
+As the Kalahari transforms into a carpet of golden flowers, green shrubs, and grasses.

 Autumn At Tswalu